How is Magna Sinfonia different to other local orchestras?

 How many rehearsals will you have?

-The number of rehearsals will depend on the repertoire being tackled and also people’s availability/preference but on average there will be four rehearsals for each concert.
-We’re definitely willing to adapt to attract the best players.
+The number of rehearsals will depend on the repertoire being tackled and also people’s availability/preference but on average there are three rehearsals for each concert.

 Where are rehearsals held?

 This can vary, but will always be in the BCP area.
-Our preferred rehearsal venue is Parkstone Grammar School in Poole, Sopers Lane, Poole BH17 9EP, so most rehearsals will be held there.
+Our preferred rehearsal venue is Parkstone Grammar School in Poole, Sopers Lane, Poole BH17 9EP.

 Where are concerts held?